-20.5.6 Documentation and samples
+20.5.7 Documentation and samples

-Petroleum operations operators shall provide the Petroleum National Institute with any documentation or sample gathered during such operations, when so requested.
+Petroleum operation operators shall provide the PNI with any documentation or sample gathered during such operations, when so requested.

-The original documents and samples collected must remain in Mozambique, and may only leave the country with the approval of the Institute.
+The original documents and samples collected must remain in Mozambique and may only leave the country with the approval of the PNI.

-On termination of the exploration and production, and oil or gas pipeline concession contracts, the original documentation and the collections of samples must be handed over to the Institute.
+Upon termination of the concession contracts, the original documentation and the collections of samples must be handed over to the PNI.

-20.5.7 Local content
+20.5.8 Local content